Oisota/MyBlog/src/blog/long-functions.md

 When writing functions, it is too easy to get distracted by trying to write the perfectly reusable function.
 You waste time thinking about what arguments the function should take, how generic it should it be, what the use cases are, who's going to consume it, etc.
 Taking the time to think about these things is good when you're writing a library, but not so much when making an application.
-Libraries are supposed to be generic and reusable, applications are not.
-They are meant to solve a specific problem and have much more specific use cases.

 Another benefit is that the code base becomes easier to understand and document.
 With less functions, there is less cognitive load in understanding how all the functions interact with each other.
 The call graph is greatly simplified.
 It is much easier to understand 10 functions that are 200-500 SLOC than it is to understand 200 functions that are all 10-50 SLOC.
-This is especially true for junior devs and developers new to the code base.
+This is especially true for less experienced developers and developers new to the code base.
-They don't have to read over pages of documentation and scour the code base trying understand how every function is used and where its called from.
+They don't have to scour the code base trying understand how every function is used and where its called from.
-Writing documentation is also easier simply because there is less to document.
+Documenting the code is easier simply because there is less to document.

 ## Short Function Disadvantages
 I've already alluded to some of the costs of having many short functions but I'll further elaborate my point.